-The Museum of Contemporary Art display temporary exhibitions of both loaned works and works from the National Museum’s collections.
-Visitors can see five permanent installations: The sculpture Shaft by Richard Serra, Per Inge Bjørlo’s Inner Room V, Ilya Kabakov’s The Garbage Man: The Man Who Never Threw Anything Away, Marianne Heier’s Promesse de bonheur and two gallery rooms dedicated to Louise Bourgeois.
+The Museum of Contemporary Art first opened its doors in 1990.
+It shows temporary exhibitions of both loaned works and works from its own collections.
+Visitors can see five permanent installations: Per Inge Bjørlo’s Inner Space V. The Goal, Ilya Kabakov’s The Garbage Man: The Man Who Never Threw Anything Away, and two gallery rooms dedicated to Louise Bourgeois.

 The National Museum – Architecture

 The architecture collections, covering historical themes through to contemporary architecture, are on show at the National Museum – Architecture.
 Two important architects, one from the 19th and one from the 20th century, have contributed to the building in its present form.